|Park History||Park Progress||Pictures/Videos||In The News|

 Images and Slideshows

 - Google aerial view of the 27 acres that will become the Jean Sweeney Open Space Park.
-Click Here
+Click Here.
+Includes an image from 2017 as construction of the Cross Alameda Trail progress.

 - September 18, 2016 Watch a drone fly over the park from the East end here.
 The drone video gives an appreciation for the 27 acres of the future park.
 This video is the first in the series that will chronicle the construction of the Jean Sweeney Open Space Park.